 Favorite Bible verse: "Therefore, I urge you brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing, and perfect will." ~ Romans 12:1-2

 "Everything is a process.
 We may not be able to see the fruitfulness or purpose of our labor right away, but if we’re faithful, God will take care of the result."

-Because of the success I achieved, I decided to continue training post-collegiately, and am currently working on my Masters in Education with an emphasis in Athletic Administration at CMU and serve as a volunteer coach for the track team.
+Because of the success Drew achieved, he decided to continue training post-collegiately, and is currently wrapping up a my Masters in Education with an emphasis in Athletic Administration at CMU where he serves as a volunteer coach for the track team.

 Drew admits, "The events of my life at CMU have taught me a lot about God’s faithfulness even when I don’t see the big picture.
 Some things that may seem like terrible events are sometimes God’s way of directing our life or getting our attention that at the end of the day, He is in control and he desires our love and obedience.
 This I’ve learned and much more, thanks in part to the growth I’ve received in my faith by being a part of FCA and the Navigators, both ministries on my campus."

 Dr. Wallace’s bad jokes, Mr. Lindeman’s stories and playing his board game Imperialism, playing basketball and soccer, and being a part of a positive Christian atmosphere and growing alongside other students.